Mintygadhok/abletrace-lab-docs/Section_1.md

 > ⚠ ONE FLAT LIST.
 NEW ITEMS APPEND AT THE BOTTOM with the next free number (rule 7.3).
 Minty re-ranks at open; Claude never renumbers.
 > ⚠ Each line points at its Section-5 entry.
 EVIDENCE lives there, not here.

 **P1  DOCUMENTATION CONVERGENCE — THE FOLD.** ⚠ MINTY-SET, S73.
-Three linked jobs.
+Nearly done.
-- (a) ✅ **DONE S78.** Section 3 + Section K folded into Section_3A.md.
+- (a) ✅ **DONE S78.** Section 3 + Section K → Section_3A.md.
 K RETIRED.
-- (b) REVIEW SECTION 4 (design). ⚠ MINTY-SET.
-The A23 design pointer lands here in the fold — confirm 4 is current and the incoming design material has a clean home. ⚠ Also absorbs P14's design half.
+- (b) **SECTION 4 (design) — THIS IS S80.** The last gap.
+Incoming material listed in the resume block above. ⚠ Absorbs P14's design half.
-- (c) FOLD SECTION A into 3B and retire it — **THIS IS S79**.
-A duplicates the deploy/boxes/health/infra facts.
-Map every A fact to its new home and SHOW THE MAP BEFORE WRITING.
-Known-false list is in the resume block above.
+- (c) ✅ **DONE S79.** Section A → Section_3B.md. ⚠ A itself not yet deleted → P22.
-- ⚠ STATUS: Sections 0, 1, 2, 3A, 5 are converted and live in the repo.
-Remaining: 3B, 4, 6.
+- ⚠ STATUS: 0, 1, 2, 3A, 3B, 5, 6 converted and live in the repo.
+Remaining: 4.

-**P2  UNITS FIXES — ACT ON THE S73 WALK.** ⚠ MINTY-SET, S73. ⚠ RE-SCOPED S79 — SEE BELOW: THIS IS A CAMPAIGN, NOT A FIX.
+**P2  UNITS FIXES — ACT ON THE S73 WALK.** ⚠ MINTY-SET, S73. ⚠ RE-SCOPED S79 — THIS IS A CAMPAIGN, NOT A FIX.

 ⚠ **GATE RESOLVED S79 — J13 WAS RIGHT, J80 WAS WRONG ON DISPLAY.** Verified against dev by reading the view and grepping the frontend.
+Full evidence in J83.
 Do NOT re-derive:
   • Trace_ProductHeaderView is Kg-anchored THROUGHOUT.
-Every _su field is
-    `<Kg> / wgt_kgs_per_unit`.
-Neither inventory_units nor received_units appears
+Every `_su` field is `<Kg> / wgt_kgs_per_unit`.
+Neither inventory_units nor received_units appears in the view at all.
-    anywhere in the view.
-That is R2/R3 by §2's own alarm test.
-  • The Products list (admin-formulation.component.ts:878) divides SEPARATELY and divides the OLD Kg column: `element.inventory / packing?.wgt_kgs_per_unit`.
+  • The Products list (admin-formulation.component.ts:878) divides SEPARATELY, and divides the OLD Kg column: `element.inventory / packing?.wgt_kgs_per_unit`.
-  • ⚠ WHY J80 LOOKED CLEAN: its test used 10# at 1 Kg/unit.
-10 / 1 = 10.
-A ratio of
-    exactly 1 hides a division.
-The numbers agreed because the arithmetic was a no-op — not because anything read the units line.
-  • ⚠ SCALE: ~30+ division sites across the app, not the 4 previously listed.
-Many wear the form `(qty / batch) * (batch / wgt)` — algebraically a plain division, just disguised.
-Grep `wgt_kgs_per_unit` and read every hit for a `/`.
+  • ⚠ SCALE: ~30+ division sites, not the 3 GR5 listed.
+Many disguise it as `(qty / batch) * (batch / wgt)` — algebraically identical.
-  • ⚠ THE TARGET PATTERN ALREADY EXISTS: PopUps/stock-info.component.ts:188 reads
-    inventory_units and MULTIPLIES to derive Kg.
-That is R1, correct, and it is the model for every other site.
-Its sibling formulation-edit-stock-info.ts:269 does the OLD thing — two popups showing the same figure, one right, one wrong.
+  • ⚠ THE CORRECT PATTERN ALREADY EXISTS: PopUps/stock-info.component.ts:188 reads inventory_units and MULTIPLIES.
+That is R1.
+Copy it.
+Its sibling formulation-edit-stock-info.component.ts:269 still divides — two popups, same figure, one right one wrong.

-⚠ **NOT FRONTEND-ONLY.** The view must be rewritten too (§2 "Populate vs proc" — a native view means the column goes in the SELECT).
-Two inputs have NO units column to
-read: rejectmaterialandproduct.qty_rejected is Kg-only, and dispatchorders.qty_to_ship
-is Kg (though qty_shipped and packing_units ARE units — the DO/PS/shipped buckets may
-be recoverable without a schema change; Misc Release is not).
+⚠ **NOT FRONTEND-ONLY.** The view must be rewritten too (§2 "Populate vs proc").
+Two inputs have NO units column to read: `rejectmaterialandproduct.qty_rejected` is Kg-only, and `dispatchorders.qty_to_ship` is Kg — though `qty_shipped` and `packing_units` ARE units, so the DO/PS/shipped buckets may be recoverable without a schema change.
+Misc Release is not.

 ▶ NEXT ACTION IS AN INVENTORY, NOT A FIX.
-Before any code: list every division site with its file, line, and the stored units column that should replace it.
+List every division site with its file, line, and the stored units column that should replace it.
 Sites with no source column get flagged for the schema change.
 THEN rank the work.

-Original sub-items, still valid, now sequenced behind the inventory:
+Sub-items, still valid, sequenced behind the inventory:
 1. R5 DISPLAY SWITCH — the campaign above.
 2. MO-CREATE round-trip (DEFECT 1): store the entered units, or carry batches at full precision. add-mlo.ts:204-205. ⚠ SEEN LIVE S78: MO-0007 plan reads 50.004#.
-3. CLEANUP: DO/MR/intermediate-release subtract stored units instead of Kg×lot-ratio
-   (removes R2-via-LogicI fragility).
+3. CLEANUP: DO/MR/intermediate-release subtract stored units instead of Kg×lot-ratio (removes R2-via-LogicI fragility).
 Add a units column to rejectmaterialandproduct.
 DELETE dead PS block PackingSlips:333-334 (do NOT repair).
 4. R6: retire formulations.inventory (old Kg line) once display no longer reads it.

 ⚠ Touches live-client display.
 Dev-first, verify-in-DB, promote.
-[3A.5 · §2 GR5 · J13 · J80]
+[3A.5 · §2 GR5 · J13 · J83]

 **P3  CONFIRM THE PRE-8.4 FINAL SNAPSHOT EXISTS (minutes).** abletrace-lab-prod-old1 is deleted.
-Was to be deleted WITH a final snapshot — the only frozen record of the 8.0 DB. ⚠ UNVERIFIED.
+It was to be deleted WITH a final snapshot — the only frozen record of the 8.0 DB. ⚠ UNVERIFIED.
 RDS → Snapshots.
+[3B.3]

 **P4  FILE-SIZE GATE + ALERT SWEEP (pays back every session).** Browser-side file-size check with a proper message; fold into the alert→toaster conversion. ~448 alerts across ~110 files; 5 done.
 Every error reads "[object Object]" — a tax on every diagnosis.
 Fix the top ~10 error paths first.
 [J79, J29·JT18]